If you have a 3 year old, this information is for you!

 There is absolutely nothing wrong with a girl playing with cars or working at a toolbench.

-Just like there is nothing wrong if a boy wants to push a doll around in a stroller (my son loved doing this, actually I am pretty sure he still does – he is 6 now).
+Just like there is nothing wrong if a boy wants to push a doll around in a stroller (my son loved doing this when he was around 3).

 Label the different vehicles (car, truck, boat, train, plane, bus, bike, firetruck, etc.).